 A consistent approach should be taken at the vendor registration process to ensure that a vendor doesn’t bring an unknown risk into your organisation.
 In addition to the normal checks and balances taken during the onboarding of a vendor, an additional risk based approach should be taken to child labour and modern slavery.
 Within an international environment are you taking enough action to:

 Research and vet individuals, executives and shareholders of a company

 Conduct due diligence of supplier background for undisclosed risks

-Carry out onsite vendor visit to verify disclosures made by the supplier during the vetting process and verify ability to perform contract requirement
+Carry out onsite vendor visits to verify disclosures made by the supplier during the vetting process and verify ability to perform contract requirement